MomsFriendlyDevCo/Monoxide-v2/README.md

 **Features:**
 * (Almost) Zero reliance on Mongoose - This module is as close to the Mongo metal as possible for speed and compatibility reasons
 * Can trap calls to all functions via the Debug NPM (see [below](#debugging))
+* Everything is a promise.
+Absolutely no callbacks at all, anywhere
-* (FIXME) Express compatible ReST server out-of-the-box
+* Express compatible ReST server out-of-the-box
 * Schemas are validated at JS native level
 * Statics / Methods / Virtuals support
 * The `value` schema field can force a value to be set on each write operation - e.g. `{edited: {type: 'date', value: (doc, iter, docPath, schemaPath) => new Date()}}`